 Dr. Jurgen Schulze is a research scientist at UCSD’s Calit2/Qualcomm Institute and a lecturer in the Department of Computer Science and Engineering (CSE), UCSD.
 His research interests include scientific visualization in virtual environments, human-computer interaction, and graphics algorithms on programmable graphics hardware.
 In scientific visualization, he specializes in real-time rendering of large data sets, and volume rendering and transfer function design.

-Larry Smarr is a distinguished professor emeritus with the Department of Computer Science and Engineering (CSE), UCSD.
-He was previously Founding Director of the California Institute for Telecommunications and Information Technology (Calit2) from 2000 to 2020, The National Center for Supercomputing Applications (NCSA) at the University of Illinois Urbana-Champaign from 1985 to 2000, and the National Computational Science Alliance from 1997 to 2000.
+Dr. Larry Smarr is a distinguished professor emeritus with the Department of Computer Science and Engineering (CSE), UCSD.
+He was previously the Founding Director of the Qualcomm Institute (Calit2), the National Center for Supercomputing Applications (NCSA) of the University of Illinois at Urbana-Champaign, and the National Computational Science Alliance.
+His research interests include bioinformatics, metagenomics, and visualization technologies.

 Dr. Frank Vernon is a research geophysicist with the Institute of Geophysics and Planetary Physics at the Scripps Institution of Oceanography, UCSD.
 He is the Director for the US Array Network Facility, which has deployed over 2200 stations using seismic, acoustic, and atmospheric pressure sensors delivering real-time data to UCSD since 2004.
 His research interests include real-time environmental sensor networks, which he develops in terrestrial and marine environments.